Seore287/P3D-Coursework/Game Design Document.md

 # Phantom Trails GDD
 ## Executive Summary
-This is a 3D plaatformer open world game set in the magical world of Lumina.
+This is a 3D platformer open world game set in the magical world of Lumina.
 Players gain control of Rex Luminar, a Trailblazer Explorer, on a quest to restore balance by defeating the invincible Void Weaver.
 The game features vibrant environments, dynamic powers, and engaging narrative elements that blend exploration and combat.

 ## Game Overview
 ### Concept